mgrebenets/mgrebenets.github.io/_posts/2015-10-08-async-swift-scripting.md

 {% highlight ruby %}
 # In Podfile
-pod 'SwiftScriptRunner'
+pod "SwiftScriptRunner", "~> 1.0.1"

 # In Cartfile
-github "mgrebenets/SwiftScriptRunner"
+github "mgrebenets/SwiftScriptRunner" ~> 1.0.1
 {% endhighlight %}

-Then in `alamofire.swift`:
+Then in `Example.swift`:

 {% highlight swift %}
 import Alamofire